Martin Heidegger and Nazism: Student testimonials

 Among Heidegger's students, Günther Anders saw in Heidegger's lectures a "reactionary potential", and Karl Löwith said that in Rome his master spoke enthusiastically of Hitler.
 However, most students who attended Heidegger's courses between 1933 and 1945 confirm that he became very soon an adversary of Nazism.
 Walter Biemel, Heidegger's student in 1942, testified in 1945:

-Heidegger was the only professor not to give any Nazi salutations prior to beginning his courses, even though it was administratory obligatory.
+Heidegger was the only professor not to give any Nazi salutations prior to beginning his courses, even though it was administrative obligation.
 His courses... were among the very rare ones where remarks against National Socialism were risked.
 Some conversations in those times could cost you your head.
 I had many such conversations with Heidegger.
 There is absolutely no doubt he was a declared adversary of the regime.

 Siegfried Bröse, relieved of his functions as subprefect by the Nazis in 1933, and subsequently one of Heidegger's teaching assistants, wrote to the de-Nazification hearing:

 One could see – and this was often confirmed to me by the students – that Heidegger lectures were attended en masse because the students wanted to form a rule to guide their own conduct by hearing National Socialism characterized in all its non-truth...
 Heidegger's lectures were attended not only by students but also by people with long-standing professions and even by retired people, and every time I had the occasion to talk with these people, what came back incessantly was their admiration for the courage with which Heidegger, from the height of his philosophical position and in the rigor of his starting point, attacked National Socialism.

 Equally, Hermine Rohner, a student from 1940 to 1943, bears testimony to the fact Heidegger "wasn't afraid, as for him, even in front of students from all faculties (so not only "his" students), to attack National Socialism so openly that I hunched up my shoulders."

 Due to what he calls Heidegger's "spiritual resistance", Czech resistance fighter and former Heidegger student Jan Patočka included him among his "heroes of our times".